 Objectives of this course group into four major categories:

 á an appeal to a specific audience

 á varied sentence structure

 á other elements of style

 These include knowledge, comprehension, application, analysis, synthesis, and evaluation (as per Bloom's taxonomy discussed above).

-One of the affective objectives of this course is to appreciate the historical, social, political, and cultural importance of the "60s" viewed from the perspective of one of the most important phenomena of the period.† Another affective objective of this course is to develop the understanding that writing can be a path to lifelong learning, self-expression, confidence, open and precise communication, and critical thinking as well as a career goal.
+The affective objective of this course is to appreciate the historical, social, political, and cultural importance of the "60s" viewed from the perspective of one of the most important phenomena of the period.

 Development and/or nurturing of soft skills